awslabs/graphstorm/docs/source/cli/graph-construction/distributed/example.rst

 * ``gsprocessing-config_with_transformations.json``: This is the input configuration we used, modified to include representations of any supported transformations we applied.
-This file can be used to re-apply the transformations on new data, for example during online inference.
+This file can be used to re-apply the transformations on new data and restore built-in models from saved model files, for example during online inference.
 * ``launch_arguments.json``: Contains the arguments that were used to launch the processing job, allowing you to check the parameters after the